NASA Astronaut Group 2: Demographics

 Like the Mercury Seven, all of the Next Nine were male and white, and all were married, with an average of two children.
 Unlike the Mercury Seven, not all were Protestants; McDivitt was the first Roman Catholic chosen as an astronaut.
-Conrad, Lovell and Young were from the Navy; Borman, McDivitt, Stafford and White from the Air Force; and Armstrong and See were civilians, although both had previously served in the Navy.
+Conrad, Lovell and Young were from the Navy; Borman, McDivitt, Stafford and White from the Air Force; and Armstrong and See were civilians, although both had served in the Navy.
 All were test pilots, and Borman and McDivitt were also early graduates of the USAF Aerospace Research Pilot School (ARPS).

 Their average age at the time of selection was 33 years and one month, compared to 34 years and ten months for the Mercury Seven when they were selected in April 1959.
 They had an average of 2,800 flying hours each, 1,900 of them in jets.
 This was 700 fewer flying hours than the Mercury Seven, but 200 more hours in jets.
 Their average weight was slightly higher – 161.5 lb compared to 159 lb.
 Their mean IQ was 132 on the Wechsler Adult Intelligence Scale.
 All had earned Bachelor of Science degrees.
 Three had Master of Science degrees in aeronautical engineering: Borman from the California Institute of Technology, See from the University of California at Los Angeles, and White from University of Michigan.